 Here’s a careful and surprising analysis of the LEGO Group’s product and pricing strategy.
 While it may seem that LEGO has become more expensive, it hasn’t when measured on a $$-per-brick basis or $$ per set basis.
 Instead, what LEGO has done is increase the number of complex, high-priced sets.
 They’ve also increased the number of low priced sets, so average price per set has stayed the same.

 - More sets through more channels.
 Star Wars, Architecture, and Games are sold in Barnes and Noble.
 Architecture in Museum Stores.
-The online business has expanded. geographical expansion into emerging markets.
-All this removes the constraint of shelf space from LEGO’s sales
+The online business has expanded.
+Geographical expansion into emerging markets.
+LEGO Discovery Centers.
+All this removes the constraint of shelf space from LEGO’s sales.

 - Decoupling of pieces and sets.
 Around 2007 LEGO was able to separate the production of pieces from the assembly of sets.
 That was a huge boost to profits, as it allowed the company to shorten its response time to requests from the market.
 Before 2007, if a new set sold well and stores ran out, the company would have to begin producing the pieces needed to make the set, then assemble, then deliver.
-Now, they can take the pieces from a bin, send them to the assembly plant, and get the kits back on the shelves much faster.
+Now, they can take many of the pieces they need from inventory (stealing them from sets that are less popular than expected), send them to the assembly plant, and get the kits back on the shelves much faster.
 Given that 80% of LEGO sales happen around Christmas, this makes a huge difference.

 - Reduced element count.
 LEGO cut the number of elements it had in production in half in 2004, and that forced the designers to do more with less.
 The Design Lab – a set of 3 grizzled veterans, each with decades of experience, has to approve every new element, and demands that unused elements get taken out of inventory as new elements are added.
 As sales have grown, so have element counts, but only slowly.